vats98754/cuda-gpu-programming-finance/README.md

 ## Visualization Setup

+This project now includes visualization capabilities for the financial models using OpenGL in conjunction with CUDA.

+1. Ensure you have the OpenGL Utility Toolkit (GLUT) installed.
+This is used for the visualization.
+2. Compile the CUDA code with both nvcc and a C++ compiler.
+For example: `nvcc -o output_name filename.cu -lglut -lGL -lGLU`
+3. Run the compiled binary to see the visualization of the Black-Scholes model results.

+The visualization currently shows a simple sine wave as placeholder data.
+To integrate real financial data and visualize it:

+1. Modify the `blackScholesKernel` to compute the desired financial model.
+2. Retrieve the results from the GPU after computation.
+3. Update the `displayFunction` to visualize this data using OpenGL calls.

+This setup involves the combination of CUDA with OpenGL for visualization.
+Before using the visualization aspect, ensure that you have the OpenGL and GLUT libraries installed on your system.

 1.Ensure you have the OpenGL Utility Toolkit (GLUT) installed.
 This is used for the visualization.
 2. Compile the CUDA code with both nvcc and a C++ compiler.
 For example: